binzzheng/DVC-PyTorch/README.md

 python convert.py
 ```

 Create I frames.
 We need to create I frames by H.265 with QP of 22,27,32,37.
+The setting of the compressed I frame affects the compression performance.
+According to this setting (set QP as 22,27,32,37), the results obtained when testing is consistent with the DVC paper.

 ```
 cd CreateI
 sh h265.sh $qp 1920 1024
 ```
-After finished the generating of I frames of each QP, you need to use bpps of each video in `result.txt` to fill the bpps in Class HEVCDataSet in `dataset.py`.
+After finished the generating of I frames of each QP, you need to use bpps of each video in `result.txt` to fill the bpps in Class `HEVCDataSet` in `dataset.py`.

 ## Test

-Set the path of the trained model in the `main_dvc` file, and enable `args.hevctest`.
+Set the path of the trained model in the `main_dvc.py` file, and enable `args.hevctest`.

 ```
 python main_dvc.py --config test_1024.json